 Date of Birth 09/03/1971

-At 20-years-old Simon Tregenza was the youngest Crow on field when Adelaide played its first AFL game in 1991.
+Simon Tregenza was the youngest Crow on the field when Adelaide played its first AFL game in March, 1991.
+But the 20-year-old had already packed plenty into his brief SANFL career, winning two premierships with Port Adelaide, twice finishing runner-up in the Magarey Medal, and representing South Australia.